-Social media websites such as Facebook, Twitter, Instagram, Snapchat, YouTube and blogs allow us to communicate in real-time with “friends” or the public.
-Nurses use these sites as research and educational tools, for information sharing and as a way to network.
-Understanding the risks involved in using social media may prevent potential adverse personal and professional consequences.
+Social media platforms such as Facebook, Twitter, Instagram, Snapchat, Tik Tok, YouTube, and LinkedIn allow us to communicate in real-time with “friends”, “followers” or the public.
+Nurses may use these sites as research and educational tools, for information sharing and as a way to network or socialize.
+Understanding the legal considerations involved in using social media may prevent potential adverse personal and professional consequences.

 Confidentiality and Other Professional Obligations

 Nurses, like other health care professionals, are held to a high standard of confidentiality with respect to all patient information.
 Professional practice standards regarding confidentiality, therapeutic boundaries and professional image are engaged when nurses use social media in connection with their professional activities or in a manner that may affect their professional reputation.
 The duty of confidentiality has long been entrenched in professional standards and in provincial and territorial legislation governing the collection, use and disclosure of personal health information.
 Professional standards also set out an expectation that nurses conduct themselves in a professional manner towards patients, colleagues and the general public.
 Failure to abide by these standards can lead to professional and legal consequences, including disciplinary action from a nurse’s regulatory body or employer.